 Small Cap stocks were the year’s biggest winner with the Russell 2000 soaring almost 20% for 2016.
 Valuations are now elevated.

-Higher U.S. rate expectations may push up the dollar, further curbing S&P 500 profit growth.
+Higher U.S. rate expectations continue to support a strong dollar, further curbing S&P 500 profit growth.

 - This information has been compiled using data and other statements of fact derived from sources which we believe to be accurate and reliable.
 However, such data and other statements of fact have not been verified by us, and we do not make any representations as to their accuracy or completeness.
 Any opinion expressed herein reflects our judgment at this date and is subject to change.